Search

 A: The VSA is in the process of establishing a support webpage and educational materials to educate dealers on what a consumer transaction is.
 Generally, if the vehicle (which includes a trailer with temporary sleeping accommodations during travel) will be used primarily for personal, family, or household use, it is a consumer transaction.

-A: Yes, the transaction fee can be passed along to consumers, by recording the fee on the bill of sale or lease.
+A: Yes, the transaction levy can be passed along to consumers, by recording the fee on the bill of sale or lease.
 The legislation will require you to itemize this fee on the bill of sale or lease agreement.
 The VSA will provide appropriate wording to use.
-The fee is taxable.
+The levy is taxable.
 You do not remit the tax to the VSA, but to the appropriate taxing authority.
 Alberta and Ontario report little concern from consumers in their provinces.

 A: No. A wholesale purchase or sale is considered a business-to-business transaction.